amritsingh183/amritsingh183.github.io/_posts/2025-10-24-rust-option-result.md

 ```

 **Use case:** Debugging, logging, or metrics collection without modifying the data flow.
-The `inspect()` methods consume `self` by value, pass a reference to the contained value to the closure (allowing temporary observation), and return the original `Option` or `Result` unchanged, enabling method chaining.

 ### Boolean Combinators